hekkkate/FDP/README.md

 ## Description

-This repository contains data and Python code from the research.

-This repository contains data and Python code from the research conducted on the genomic landscape of holocentric chromosomes in the spider Dysdera catalonica.
+This repository contains data and Python code from the research conducted on the genomic landscape of holocentric chromosomes in the spider _Dysdera catalonica_.
 The project involves analyzing genomic data to understand the structure and function of these chromosomes.

 ## Repository Structure